 Welcome to our ambitious and exciting new community seed bank project!
 We are a team of volunteer seed guardians growing vegetables, herbs and flowers for seeds in the back gardens, allotments and community plots of Stroud.
-After a successful and productive experimental first year in 2016 we are now expanding both our team and the range of seeds we grow.
+After our first successful and productive experimental year in 2016 we have been expanding both our team and the range of seeds we grow.

 Farmers and gardeners have saved and shared their own seeds for thousands of years, but with the rise of global agribusiness, F1 hybrids and GM seed, many delicious heirloom and locally adapted varieties are being lost, and genetic diversity is being eroded.
 By growing our own seed we can help to turn the tide and make our own communities more resilient.
 Seed growing can be great fun and deeply satisfying – and anyone can do it.
 Click for more…

 Seed saving doesn’t have to be difficult, but growing good seed does require a bit of knowledge, planning and attention beyond the basics of ordinary vegetable growing, and some vegetables are more challenging than others!
 There is loads of great information available free online to get you started.

 We would love you to join us on this seed saving adventure and there’s plenty of scope to get involved or help out.
 Through the year we run occasional workshops and film screenings on seed growing, and in late winter our annual seed catalogue is released.
 Our seeds are available in exchange for donations in late winter and early spring, from the Down to Earth stall at Stroud farmers market, and at other local events.
 We are always keen to recruit more seed guardians to help us scale up the seed bank and grow more seed locally – and anyone can do it!
 Click for more…

 If you would like to know more about the Seed Bank, our seeds, or any of our events, please get in touch!
 We would also be delighted to hear from you if you think you might be able to help out in any way, or have ideas about how the seed bank could develop in to the future.